krish-59/shopping-app-api/README.md

 Clone the repository containing the source code.

-Install dependencies using npm install.
+Install dependencies using `npm install`.

 Configure database connection details.

-Run the application using npm run start.
+Run the application using `npm run start`.

-Access the Swagger documentation at http://localhost:PORT/docs (replace PORT with the application port).
+Access the Swagger documentation at `http://localhost:PORT/docs` (replace PORT with the application port).